box/developer.box.com/guides/integration-mappings/teams-mappings/index.md

 1. Create a [platform app with OAuth authentication][3] in the [Box developer console][4].
 2. Open the application and enable the **Manage enterprise properties** application scope under **Configuration** > **Required Access Scopes**.

-## Authorization

-To authorize your integration mappings requests:
+## Authorize integration mappings requests

 1. Navigate to the [platform app][5] that you have created as one of the prerequisites.
 2. Generate a [developer token][6] and add it to the HTTP header of each request: